microsoft/Tradable-Digital-Assets-Solution-Accelerator/01_Application_Deployment/README.md

 | Token Api  | Manage the generation of Tokens for different actions for the application|                                                     |

  # Using the Application

- To use the services of this application we attach some [scripts](./Scripts.zip) script of sample to execute that operation in Postman.
+ To use the services of this application we attach some [scripts](./Scripts.zip) of sample to execute that operation in Postman.
 Each operation is specified in the next images.

   # _Application Api_ Endpoints